jmxpearson/hephys/README.md

 * `prep_classifier_data.py` collects multichannel field potentials for each dataset and processes them into a form suitable for fitting predictive models of behavior.
 This processing involves constructing a matrix of integrated power in each channel in specified frequency bands for each trial (to use as regressors).
 Data are written to csv files.

 * `plots.py` contains two gists.
-One constructs a peri-event power "raster" across trials, the other a peri-event line plot off all channels, averaged across trial.
+One constructs a peri-event power "raster" across trials, the other a peri-event line plot of all channels, averaged across trial.

 ### Organization: R